Sustainable corporate governance

 Supplementary information

-DekaBank is an issuer of public bonds, mortgage bonds, bearer bonds and certificates under the Green Bond Framework.
-The successful placement of these securities also depends increasingly on whether DekaBank can meet the requirements of the increasing number of sustainability-orientated investors, who regularly consult ESG ratings as a decision-making aid during their investment process.
+DekaBank issues public Pfandbriefe, mortgage Pfandbriefe, bearer bonds, and certificates under the Green Bond Framework.
+The successful placement of these securities increasingly depends on whether DekaBank meets the requirements of the growing number of sustainability-oriented investors, who regularly rely on ESG ratings to aid their decision-making as part of their investment process.

-DekaBank therefore pays close attention to compliance with the criteria of the ESG rating agencies to be able to place their bonds successfully on the market.
-Furthermore, the criteria of the agencies reflect the requirements of important stakeholders of the Deka Group – for example of environmental associations, human rights organisations and trade unions.
-DekaBank also uses the ESG ratings as a basis for a regular strengths-weaknesses analysis regarding its own ESG potential – also compared to other banks.
+DekaBank therefore takes great care to meet the criteria of ESG rating agencies in order to successfully place its bonds on the market.
+Furthermore, the agencies’ criteria reflect the requirements of key stakeholders of the Deka Group—such as environmental associations, human rights organizations, and labor unions.
+DekaBank also uses ESG ratings as a basis for a regular strengths-and-weaknesses analysis of its own ESG potential—including in comparison to other banks.

-• The ESG rating agency ISS ESG evaluated the Deka Group with the effective date of August 2023 with grade C on the scale ranging from A+ (best grade) to D-.
-On the basis of this evaluation, the Deka Group is given “prime status” by ISS ESG.
-It is accorded to companies that comprehensively fulfil the core requirements for dealing with the subject of sustainability defined by the agency.
+- As of December 2025, the ESG rating agency ISS ESG has assigned the Deka Group a rating of C on a scale ranging from A+ (the highest rating) to D-.
+Based on this rating, the Deka Group has been awarded “Prime Status” by ISS ESG.
+This status is granted to companies that comprehensively meet the core requirements defined by the agency regarding the handling of sustainability issues.

-• The ESG rating agency MSCI ESG rated the Deka Group with the third best grade A on the scale of AAA to CCC (effective date: September 2024), confirming once again the consistent high level of the sustainability-related measures within the Deka Group.
+- The ESG rating agency MSCI ESG has awarded the Deka Group an A rating—the third-highest on a scale ranging from AAA to CCC (as of March 2026)—thereby once again confirming the consistently high standard of sustainability-related measures within the Deka Group.

 Further information